MauriceJarck/ithilfe/README.md

   python <a file that starts with it_hilfe>.py
   ```

-  The programs itselfs are self-explanatory.
+  The programs itself are self-explanatory.

 ## build exe